 - A. Adopt and Implement EDR Plan.
 In accordance with Judiciary policy, the District and Bankruptcy Courts for the Western District of Oklahoma have adopted and implemented the Model EDR Plan enacted by the Judicial Conference of the United States with minor revisions, and have submitted it to the Judicial Council of the Tenth Circuit for approval.
-A copy of this EDR Plan and any subsequent modifications will also be filed with the Administrative Office of the United States Courts - B. Records.
-At the conclusion of informal or formal proceedings under this Plan, all papers, files, and reports will be filed with the EDR Coordinator.
-No papers, files, or reports relating to an EDR matter will be filed in any Employee's personnel folder, except as necessary to implement an official personnel action.
+A copy of this EDR Plan and any subsequent modifications will also be filed with the Administrative Office of the United States Courts - B. Record of Final Decisions; Publication Policy.
+At the conclusion of EDR Formal Complaint proceedings, a copy of the final EDR decision will be provided to the Tenth Circuit Director of Workplace Relations.
+Final decisions made following Formal Complaint proceedings under all EDR Plans within the Tenth Circuit will be made available to the public free of charge upon written request addressed or emailed to the Tenth Circuit Director of Workplace Relations.
+The EDR Presiding Judicial Officer's decision shall be the "final decision" if no timely Petition for Review of that EDR decision is filed.
+If a timely Petition for Review of an EDR decision is filed, then the decision of the Judicial Council (or its Employment Dispute Resolution Committee) on that Petition for Review shall be the "final decision."
+The Tenth Circuit Director of Workplace Relations shall ensure uniform redaction of names and identifying information of all parties, alleged violators, and other individuals involved as well as other sensitive information that appears in a final decision before the final decision is released to the public. - C. EDR Coordinators.

-Final decisions under this Plan will be made available to the public, appropriately redacted, in accordance with procedures established by the judicial council of the circuit.

-C. EDR Coordinators.
 The Chief Judge will designate both a primary EDR Coordinator and at least one alternate EDR Coordinator for the Court.
 The Court may use an EDR Coordinator from another Court, or may use the Circuit Director of Workplace Relations as an alternate EDR Coordinator, if necessary, with the approval of the appropriate Chief Judge.
 An Employee may choose the EDR Coordinator with whom he or she wishes to seek Informal Advice, request Assisted Resolution, or file a Complaint under this EDR Plan.